Supasheet.

 Compare periods:

-CREATE VIEW dashboards.revenue_comparison AS
+CREATE VIEW public.revenue_comparison AS

 SELECT